-Because therapists who have taken my workshops have been asking, I put together a set of 14 MASTER ADMIN FORMS that are completely customizable.
+Because therapists who have taken my workshops have been asking, I put together a set of 14 ADMIN FORMS that are completely customizable.

 - Intake Form

 If you offer a screening call to potential clients, using this form covers all the bases.
 It includes reason client is seeking services, basic insurance information, a way to document a *fee adjustment if you offer one for private pay clients, and more. (*Documenting the rationale for a fee adjustment, formerly known as a “sliding scale,” is a legal issues.
 Please don’t forget to do it.)

 Every client must be given the Health Insurance Portability and Accountability Act to read.

 - *Acknowledgment of HIPAA

 Every client must sign the HIPAA to show they read it.

 Information needed for insurance formatted to maximize the chances of being able to read it after the client fills it out.

 A mandatory form outlining what the therapist provides, the responsibilities of the client, their rights to fair treatment and the process of filing a complaint (and much more).
 Customize it to fit your practice needs.